 Make sure that you make meetings interesting and engaging as well.
 There is nothing worse than anticipating another boring meeting with little or no purpose.
 If you are the facilitator or organiser, don’t take over the entire session, no one will thank you if you are the only speaker.
 Build in slots for different people, give them a purpose and make them feel that are contributing to the greater cause.

-For further information about the availability of the Productive Meeting Management Workshop in your area of South East England, London and Lincolnshire, contact us now on 0800 612 4826
+For further information about the availability of the Productive Meeting Management Workshop in Lincolnshire, London and Kent, contact us now on 0800 612 4826

 Other Mind Strengths workshops you may be interested in: